tenjinworkbench/tenjin-sdk-license/README.md

-# tenjin-sdk-license
+# License page for Tenjin SDK

-License page for Tenjin SDK
+This repo contains the license page for Tenjin SDK